 The team does a first screening using our requirements and selection criteria.
 We quickly advise the projects that are not a good fit, are incomplete and the ones that are too mature (e.g. the company should be looking at VCs or angels) or too far away from a concrete product.
 We pay particular attention to the team because having the right people is just as important as a great idea.
 The process is completed by an independent selection committee composed of experts from the industry.

 You should apply to all the accelerators you can!
-We all have our own strengths based on our own business ecosystem and our own experience, so perhaps we see something that the other guys don’t, or vice versa, or since we are not that many that focus on cleantech, we may just happen to have the perfect resources for your specific situation.
+We all have our own strengths based on our own business ecosystem and our own experience, so perhaps we see something that the other guys don’t, or vice versa.
+Since we are not that many that focus on cleantech, we may just happen to have the perfect resources for your specific situation.

 Of course!
 That is part of the plan.
 Teams from all over the world can apply.
-We can help you with the incorporation or your company and with setting up as well.
+We can help you with the incorporation of your company, as well as with setting up .

 Not necessarily.
 You are expected to be in Montreal two days per week for the duration of the program.
 However, we will adjust ourselves to your team and will accept your virtual presence if needed.

 Please refer to the financing section for details regarding the up to $75,000 convertible note.

 We do not exclude you from fundraising prior to Green Light Event if you need to.
 The accelerator can facilitate intros to other sources of financing prior to the Green Light Event for these needs.
 Most companies prefer to really focus on filling in the blanks in their business plan and developing their product within their time, and then use the Promo Day to focus on fundraising and business development.

 No, not really.
 All teams come in on the same general terms.
 This is the only way we can streamline the process and help you get through the financing without entering into complex and onerous negotiations.
 Our philosophy is quite simple: don’t lose time chasing the money, take it and start running.